-Tullison “Tully” Tate (1958-1993, Opelika, Alabama).
+Tullison “Tully” Tate (1958-2013, Opelika, Alabama).

 Ancestors: Jonathan Tate (1758-1833, Ulster, Ireland) Scots-Irish immigrant to colony of New York.
-Joshua Tate (1828-1904, Marengo County, Alabama).
-Tullison Tate (1852-1924, Marengo County, Alabama).
+Joshua Tate (1828-1904, Perry County, Alabama).
+Tullison Tate (1852-1924, Perry County, Alabama).
 Hazel Tate (1886-1963, Linden, Alabama).
 Joseph “Sonny” Tate (1946-2003, Opalika, Alabama).

 Tully’s father was country singer Sonny Tate.
-Tully married Eva Broussard (born Vivian, LA; father, Mike “Sarge” Broussard) who was an unstable woman and runs off repeatedly from the family home.
-Initially after his marriage Tully and Eva lived in Mobile, Alabama but then they moved with their twin girls to Hosston, Louisiana.
+Tully married Rosalie Broussard (born Vivian, LA; father, Mike “Sarge” Broussard) who was an unstable woman and runs off repeatedly from the family home.
+Initially after his marriage Tully and Rosalie lived in Mobile, Alabama but then they moved with their twin girls to Hosston, Louisiana.
 There he works at the Springhill pulp paper mill driving a timber truck and reconnects with his boyhood friends the Broussard and Thibodaux families.

-Although his job in Springhill ended when they shut down the paper mill, he and his girls remained in Hosston until his death in 1993 after a short illness (see song “Hosston to Bastrop“).
+Although his job in Springhill ended when they shut down the paper mill, he and his girls remained in Hosston until his death in 2013 after a short illness (see song “Hosston to Bastrop“).